 - There shall be one district for off-campus North Carolina Cooperative Extension and North Carolina Agricultural Research Service and they shall be split according to geographic regions.

 - A district known as the Chancellor’s District shall encompass other units reporting directly to the Chancellor.

 - The districts shall be verified by the Governance Committee and voted on annually by the Executive Committee by January 31.

 - Any district that would have 25 or fewer constituents may be, by majority vote of the Executive Committee, combined with another district.

 B. Number of Senators

-There shall be one Senator for each one hundred (100) staff members rounded to the nearest one hundred.
-Districts with fewer than one-hundred (100) staff members shall have one Senator.
+There shall be one senator for each 100 staff members rounded to the nearest one hundred.
+Districts with fewer than 100 staff members shall have one senator.
 To maintain continuity, the goal is to have no more than 60% of the representation of the Senate roll off in a given year.

 C. Number of Alternates

 Each district shall elect no more than the following number of alternate senators:

 - Districts with 1-2 elected senators shall have one (1) alternate.